Quantum Logic, Topology and Categories at Oxford

 Posted by John Baez

-Café regulars tend to enjoy the analogies between computation, logic, topology, and quantum physics, since -categories are a great way to make these analogies precise.
+Café regulars tend to enjoy the analogies between computation, logic, topology, and quantum physics, since nn-categories are a great way to make these analogies precise.
 There will be a conference touching on these topics in Oxford:

-satellite workshops, including one on Categorical Quantum Logic, August 10-12 at the Oxford University Computing Laboratory, organized by Bob Coecke.
+It has a number of satellite workshops, including one on Categorical Quantum Logic, August 10-12 at the Oxford University Computing Laboratory, organized by Bob Coecke.
 I hope to attend that.

 Posted at March 16, 2007 10:18 PM UTC

-TrackBack URL for this Entry: http://golem.ph.utexas.edu/cgi-bin/MT-3.0/dxy-tb.fcgi/1208
+TrackBack URL for this Entry: https://golem.ph.utexas.edu/cgi-bin/MT-3.0/dxy-tb.fcgi/1208

 Re: Quantum Programming, Categories and Topology at Oxford